DivyaP0110/ENCODER8TO3DATAFLOW/README.md

 **RESULTS**
-Therefore the code for encoder8to3 has been successfully executed.ance 4th a
+Therefore the code for encoder8to3 has been successfully executed.